Private Mortgage Loans

 - Often prefer the region they live in: Lenders are most comfortable investing in the area they live in, as they can personally evaluate the property.
 However, this is not always the case.

 What time frame can I expect with a private loan?

-Private mortgage lenders want their clients to be able to transfer on to a prime lender within a year to 18 months.
+Private mortgage lenders want their clients to be able to transfer on to a prime lender within one year to 18 months.
 They deal in fast financing and therefore need to be able to collect their return on investment within the specified time.
 As such, a private lender will try to help the client move on to a prime lender, which is also in the client’s best interest.

 What criteria will they look at?